 - 4.5.5.1 Eleven MUs have been agreed for seal species' around the UK coastline and are identical for grey and harbour seal.
-Hornsea Three array area and Hornsea Three offshore cable corridor lies within the South East England MU but are close to the border of the North East England MU (IAMMG 2013) (Figure 4.29, Table 3.4)).
-The division between these seal Management Units does not take into account movement of seals between these MUs.
+Hornsea Three array area and Hornsea Three offshore cable corridor lies within the South East England MU but are close to the border of the North East England MU (IAMMG 2013) (Figure 4.32,Table 3.4).
+The division between these seal MUs does not take into account movement of seals between these MUs.
 Grey seals are known to regularly travel up to 145 km on foraging trips, but trips can be up to 2,100 km (Thomson et al., 1996).
-Both MUs are considered to be within normal foraging range of the Hornsea Project Three array area and offshore cable corridor and published telemetry data shows movement of grey seals between these two MUs (Russell and McConnell, 2014). - 4.5.5.2 Following discussion with the marine mammal EWG, advice from SNCBs is that the assessment of impacts of the Hornsea Three on grey seal should be carried out against both the South East England MU and North East England MU combined (Figure 4.29). - 4.5.5.3 Grey seal counts are normally derived from the numbers of pups counted during the breeding season, using age specific fecundity rates and both pup and non-pup survival rates.
-Pup counts for the South East England MU included haul-outs at Donna Nook, The Wash, Blakeney Point, and Scroby Sands in the Greater Wash.
-An additional count of 393 pups at haul-outs in Essex and Kent (recorded in 2010) was also included, making the total count for haul-outs within the South East England MU 3,350 individuals.
-Pup counts for the North East England MU, extending from Flamborough Head north to the Scottish border, was 1,600 individuals (recorded in 2008 and 2011).
-Using the ratio of population size to pup production derived for the total UK population and applying this correction factor (=1.96) to the pup counts for the South East England and North East England MUs would give a total breeding population of 9,702 individuals (SCOS, 2015). - 4.5.5.4 Grey seal distribution during the breeding season is, however, very different to their distribution at other times of the year.
-Therefore IAMMWG (2013) provides a summer population estimate for grey seal.
-This estimate was derived from the number of grey seal counted during the summer surveys (for harbour seal) and converted to a population size using a mean factor of 3.3273 (Lonergan et al., 2011) as a multiplier.
-The resulting estimate for population size (rounded to the nearest 50 animals) for the South East England MU is 10,350 individuals and for the North East England MU is 7,800 individuals (IAMMG, 2013). - 4.5.5.5 The total grey seal population abundance within the South East England MU plus North East England MU is 18,150 (Table 3.4). - 4.5.6 Favourable Conservation Status - 4.5.6.1 JNCC report that the Conservation Status for grey seal is favourable for range, population habitat, future prospects and overall assessment.
+Both MUs are considered to be within normal foraging range of the Hornsea Project Three array area and offshore cable corridor and published telemetry data shows movement of grey seals between these two MUs (Russell and McConnell, 2014; Appendix A). - 4.5.5.2 Following discussion with the marine mammal EWG, advice from SNCBs is that the assessment of impacts of the Hornsea Three on grey seal should be carried out against both the South East England MU and North East England MU combined (Figure 4.32). - 4.5.5.3 Grey seal counts are normally derived from the numbers of pups counted during the breeding season, using age specific fecundity rates and both pup and non-pup survival rates.
+The latest pup production count for Donna Nook and East Anglia (South East England MU) in 2016 produced an estimate of 5,919 pups and an estimate of 2,238 pups at the Farne Islands (North East England MU).
+In order to convert pup production into total population size (aged 1+ population) a mathematical model is used; however, this has only been conducted on the pup production data up to 2014.
+The most recent pup counts have not yet been modelled to obtain the estimated population size.
+The most recent population size estimate as obtained by modelling the 2014 pup production counts provided an estimate of 33,700 grey seals in the North Sea at the start of the 2015 breeding season (95% CI: 26,200 to 41,400) (SCOS, 2016). - 4.5.5.4 Grey seal distribution during the breeding season is, however, very different to their distribution at other times of the year.
+Therefore SCOS provides a summer population estimate for grey seal.
+This estimate was derived from the number of grey seal counted during the summer surveys (for moulting harbour seals) and converted to a population size using a scaling factor where the approximate proportion of animals hauled out at the time out the count was 0.35 (95% CI 0.32 to 0.38) (Lonergan et al., 2011).
+A total of 6,999 and 7,015 grey seals were counted in the North East England MU and the South East England MU respectively during the 2016 August surveys, creating a combined East England MU count of 14,014 grey seals (data provided by Chris Morris, SMRU, 2017).
+This is scaled to an estimated population size for the combined East England MUs of 40,040 grey seals (95% CI 36,879 to 43,794). - 4.5.5.5 The total grey seal population abundance within the South East England MU plus the North East England MU is 40,040 (Table 3.4).

+4.5.6.1 JNCC report that the Conservation Status for grey seal is favourable for range, population habitat, future prospects and overall assessment.

-Figure 4.29: Seal Management Units - Grey seal (Southeast England (SE) and Northeast England combined); Harbour seal (Southeast England).
+Figure 4.32: Seal MUs - Grey seal (Southeast England (SE) and Northeast England combined); Harbour seal (Southeast England).